 A parade for vegetables?

 Yes, a parade for vegetables!
 The March of the Vegetables parade celebrates all that is wonderful about the Snoqualmie Valley – its art, agriculture, beauty, and vibrant small-town communities.
-The second annual March of the Vegetables parade was held in the streets of Downtown Duvall on Saturday, March 24th, 2018 and was followed by an after-party with music, kids activities, and a beer garden at Depot Park.
+The third annual March of the Vegetables parade will be held in the streets of Downtown Duvall on Saturday, March 23rd, 2019 at 3:00 pm and will be followed by an after-party with music, kids activities, and a beer garden at Depot Park.

 The parade is a pedestrian-only event, populated with people-powered floats, handmade costumes, local musicians, and marching bands all coming together to welcome the vegetables back for another growing season.
 March of the Vegetables celebrates beauty and whimsy, creativity and community integrity.
 It's not just about dressing up as vegetables (although that part is pretty fun too!)